Part 1 – Securities Fraud in Canada

 TracFin told the French prosecutor that the transactions buying and selling the securities of the Canadian public company were suspicious transactions for money laundering purposes for fraud.

-He told investigative journalists and the French prosecutor that allegedly, millions of dollars in proceeds of corruption were paid to a South African named Tokyo Sexwale at the closing of the Uramin deal, which originated from ScotiaBank in Toronto.
+He told investigative journalists and the French government that millions of dollars in proceeds of corruption were paid to a South African named Tokyo Sexwale at the closing of the Uramin deal, which originated from ScotiaBank in Toronto.
 The funds, he alleged, were laundered to Bermuda and then to South Africa for the benefit of Sexwale.
 In 2017, he gave more specific statements in respect of Sexwale and Uramin (see “Candidat à la Fifa, Tokyo Sexwale, éclaboussé par une affaire de corruption” here).

 It was Areva’s black suitcase, though, not Uramin’s but the suitcase was in Canada, if it existed.
 And if it existed, when the suitcase needed to be opened, it was opened in Canada and the money it held was sent to intended recipients.
+By that I mean if foreign corruption payments were made, they were made from Canada.
+It can’t be otherwise because in any M&A deal, the deal proceeds are paid to one recipient in trust.
+That recipient then, on the authority of written consents to pay, disburses payments.
+Even if they disbursed to another black suitcase in the Bahamas, Bermuda or the Cayman Islands, it still came from Canada.

 Crickets in Canada